DarkPacks/moddertools/docs/modpack-dev.md

 - [Region Locator Coordinate Tool](https://dinnerbone.com/minecraft/tools/coordinates/){:target="\_blank"}
   - You will often need to locate a region file

+- [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) is a Symlink tool allowing you to use MultiMC as your modpack launcher but still use GDLauncher or Curseforge to easily update mods.
+[Click here for more information]

 ## Sites to use for mods

 - [Curseforge](https://www.curseforge.com/minecraft/mc-mods){:target="\_blank"}